A young woman in yellow and a young man in green sit in front of an open window with a white and black Italian Greyhound.

 Introducing Your Dog to Guests During the Holidays

-By Faith McCloy
+Written by: Faith McCloy

 The holidays bring joy, celebration, and plenty of visitors into our homes, but for dog owners, these gatherings can also present unique challenges.
 New people, unfamiliar smells, and bustling activity can be overwhelming for your pup, potentially leading to stress or misbehavior.
 By taking proactive steps and setting the stage for positive interactions, you can ensure that both your dog and your guests feel comfortable and welcome during the festivities.